nezartarbin/carbox-date-picker/README.md

 <input type="text" class="carbox-picker" />
 ```

-## Features
-- Carbox-date-picker will appear on clicking the host input field.
-- Clicking outside of date-picker's container and its host input will cause it to disappear.
-- The arrow buttons at the top changes the selected month forward or backward.
-- Clicking on one of the calendar days will change the value of the input field to the corresponding date in `mm/dd/yyyy` format.

 ## Future Work
-- Improve positioning
 - Configurability of styling
 - Configurability of the date-picker's output
 - Improve default styling